A Celebration of Human Rights

-Recognition of Dr. Martin Luther King, Jr.'s birthdate has been a tradition at The University of Iowa since 1969, and the national holiday has been observed through human rights programs since its inception in 1986.
-In 1990 the University initiated the Human Rights convocation program.
-Afternoon classes were cancelled to encourage student, faculty, and staff participation in programs that encourage dialogue about diversity and reinforce the principle that the University is a forum for the free exchange of ideas.
+Recognition of Dr. Martin Luther King Jr.'s birthdate has been a tradition at the University of Iowa since 1969, and the national holiday has been observed through human rights programs since its inception in 1986.
+In 1990, the university initiated the Human Rights Convocation Program.
+Afternoon classes were canceled to encourage student, faculty, and staff participation in programs that encourage dialogue about diversity and reinforce the principle that the university is a forum for the free exchange of ideas.
 The convocation has been an opportunity for serious thinking by all of us about issues of social justice, human rights, and world peace.

-An official University holiday was designated in 1995 to provide an opportunity to engage the University community in a discussion of the human values that the King holiday epitomizes.
-These initial events have grown into a campus wide celebration that engages faculty, staff, students and community members to give lectures, discussions, and cultural arts presentations.
+An official university holiday was designated in 1995 to provide the university community with an opportunity to engage in a discussion about the human values that Dr. King epitomizes.
+These initial events have grown into a campus and community celebration that includes lectures, discussions, and cultural arts presentations.
 All events are free and open to the public.
-View the event listing for more information.

 If you would like more information, please contact Shalisa Gladney at email@example.com.

 Iowa City's Day of Service will start with a Unity Rally and March at 9:45 a.m. (starting from UAY at Eastdale Plaza and walking to Mercer Park Gym).
 Performances, a keynote speaker, service-based activities, and free lunch will follow.

 January 16 - 20, 2023

 Each year during the MLK Jr. Human Rights Week Celebration, we come together through service projects to serve our community in meaningful and tangible ways, alongside local non-profits.
 This year, the service opportunities will consist of several projects.